mmerlyn/dev-connect/README.md

 ## 🤝 Contributing
 This project is currently in active development.
-We welcome contributions from the developer community!
+I welcome contributions from the developer community!
 Whether it's:
 - Bug fixes
 - New features
 - Documentation improvements